panchalyash13/bitbucket-cli/README.md

 # bitbucket-cli
-Creating an APT package for bitbucket cli
+an APT package for bitbucket cli based on BASH and C.

 ## Targets.